zeankundev/Graycrown/README.md

 # pls fix!
 - Player window had issues with minimizing, maximizing and closing the player window [SOLVED]
 - Fix on duplicating status for multiple batch downloads
+- (BUG ON GNOME) Restored down window makes the button image as restored down instead of maximize

 # [Join the discussion on Discord.
 Click the heading to continue!](https://discord.gg/3ujWSgkawv)